OpenCS-ksa/opencs-ksa.github.io/docs/Problems/problem2.md

 - - -

 ## Q1.
 Average (Easy)
-Write a function <U>average</U> that returns the arithmetic mean (산술 평균) of two numbers a and b
+Write a function <U>average</U> that returns the arithmetic mean (산술 평균) of two integers a and b
-> input parameter : two floats a and b
+> input parameter : two integers a and b
 > return value : the arithmetic mean of a and b

 ```python